Nuvei/nuvei-plugin-woocommerce/readme.txt

 * Migrate to WP Rest API.
 * The global $woocommerce was replaced with WC().

+= 3.12.4 =
+* Fix for the crash with Blocks and Redirect.

 = 3.12.3 =
 * Fix for the Blocks Checkout when try to place an Order.
 * For the Classic Checkout was added a fallback approach for the Update Order process.